 Day 10 Hue City Tour | Cruise the Perfume River

 Check out today and drive 3-4 hours north towards the town of Hue.
-Check in and freshen up before an introductory tour this afternoon.
+The journey passes through spectacular scenery along the National Highway 1, such as the breath-taking Hai Van Pass, and have some photo stops along the way.
+Check into your hotel in Hue and freshen up before an introductory tour this afternoon.
 Hue once stood as the political, cultural and religious center of unified Vietnam under the Nguyen dynasty until 1945.
 Now as a declared UNESCO World Heritage Site, the city has begun to preserve some of its historical relics and buildings which were previously neglected.

 Today visit the Forbidden Purple City, once the seat of emperors and concubines of the dynasty constructed in the early 19th century.
 It is located inside the Citadel of Hue, which was badly damaged during the Tet offensive of 1968.

 Your next adventure will be boarding a dragon boat for a cruise along the Perfume River to visit the Thien Mu Pagoda, the tallest religious building in Vietnam.
 Visit also the tomb of Tu Duc emperor, Vietnam's fourth who lived until 1883.
 During his reign, Vietnam lost their independence to France.